lxnt/SDL_pnglite/README.rst

 - PNG_INDEXED:
     - supplied buffer must contain widht*height bytes of palette indices.
     - png_t::transparency_present may be 0 or 1.
-    - png_t::palette must be initialized to 256-entry RGBX or RGBA palette.
+    - png_t::palette must be initialized to RGBX or RGBA palette and png_t::palette_size must be set to number of colors in the palette.

 - PNG_TRUECOLOR:
     - supplied buffer must contain widht*height*3 bytes of RGB samples.